 The primary objective of the course is to engage students - in an inter-disciplinary and university-wide setting - with the current problems in South Asia, to prior attempts to address these problems and to immerse them in a hands-on project-based attempt at their own candidate solutions.

 The course is designed for advanced undergraduates as well as graduate students from all parts of the University.
-The course will be listed in FAS, HBS, HKS, GSE, HSPH, HLS and SEAS other students will be able to cross-register; grading protocols have been worked out in a prior iteration of the course).
-The mixture of student backgrounds is important for its success.
 The lectures and deep-dive case studies are the core of the course, a must for all attendees; the course requirements are tailored separately to the needs of undergraduate and graduate students, with plenty of opportunities for cross-fertilization of ideas and experiences.

 There will be an introductory module (six sessions) exploring how historical and contemporary choices have shaped the institutional context of modern South Asia.
 This will be followed by three modules focused on education (five sessions), health (six sessions), and financial inclusion (four sessions).
 A concluding session will summarize.

-On occasion, we will use several available technological platforms to solicit reactions of the ‘world at large’ to the same assignments and poll questions in-class students are required to address, as well as have ‘the world’ engage in the same analytical exercise that will be assigned during class, to compare solutoins.
-Comparing responses from the outside world to those from in-class participants will provide another valuable source of input to class discussions.
+On occasion, we will use several available technological platforms to solicit reactions of the ‘world at large’ to the same assignments and poll questions in-class students are required to address, as well as have ‘the world’ engage in the same analytical exercise that will be assigned during class, to compare solutions.

 In addition to in-class discussions, there will be a weekly section, mandatory for undergraduates, optional for graduate students, for a more in-depth exploration of selected readings and, perhaps, discussions of additional interesting cases of success or failure.
 Graduate Teaching Fellows (TF), with relevant knowledge of the material and geography, will run the small sections.

-The lectures, case discussions, and sections will draw on experiences from multiple South Asian countries, featuring India, Bangladesh and Pakistan, the most populous countries in the region, but also drawing on material relevant to Afghanistan, Myanmar and Sri Lanka.
-Past student projects have typically focused on a problem area in a single country (note that there is nothing precluding consideration of a project set in a smaller country in South Asia than this set – e.g. Bhutan, Maldives, Nepal).
+The lectures, case discussions, and sections will draw on experiences from multiple South Asian countries, featuring India, Bangladesh and Pakistan, but also drawing on material relevant to Afghanistan, Myanmar and Sri Lanka.
+Past student projects have typically focused on a problem area in a single country (note that there is nothing precluding consideration of a project set in a smaller country in South Asia than this set - e.g. Bhutan, Maldives, Nepal).